DanZylkowski/Brain-Tumor-MRI-and-Lung-and-Colon-Cancer-Histopathological-Image-Classification-with-Keras-Fastai/README.md

 1. A Convolutional neural network (CNN) model built from scratch using Keras.
 2. A CNN model built on top of the ResNet50 model architecture using the fastai library.
 3. A CNN model built on top of the VGG19 model architecture using the fastai library.

+---
+The final fastai VGG19 models achieved validation accuracy scores of 96.8% on the Brain MRI image dataset, and 99.9% validation accuracy on both the Lung and Colon Cancer histopathological image datasets.
+The final fastai VGG19 models can be downloaded from [google drive](https://drive.google.com/drive/folders/1spwKhqzeGi7jbS1I6-myh7Kw5rYkL4sP?usp=sharing).